clarissanjani/MPD-V2G/README.md

 ```

 #### Run the React Native application (All mentioned technical prerequisites are required, and a Google Chrome browser)
+Setup of local Ganache test network is needed as well as the steps related to running on the command line interface
 1. Change to the client directory

 ```